 Bits and pieces: secrets of a digital world James Grime, Mathematician and communicator

 See how messages and photos are transmitted on the internet, and the secret messages that tell a film studio when you are sharing movies illegally.
-Join James to discover the way messages are transmitted without mistakes, even from space.
-And we’ll prove that you can drill a hole in a CD and it will still play – live!
+Join James to discover the way messages are transmitted without mistakes, even from space!

 About James Grime

-In this talk, I will apply some mathematical thinking to Pac-Man and other video games.
-This will lead us to work out the shortest possible route to complete a Pac-Man level, and learn about the different 2-, 3- and 4-dimensional shapes that video game characters live on.
+Matt will apply some mathematical thinking to Pac-Man and other video games.
+We will work out the shortest possible route to complete a Pac-Man level, and discover the 2-, 3- and 4-dimensional shapes that video game characters live on.

 About Matthew Scroggs

 When not working Matthew writes puzzles and articles for Chalkdust Magazine, including the infamous crossnumber, and reads Martin Gardner books.